-December 51, 2010

 Line No. O.C.G.A.
 Reference:

+17 Other expenditures not included in Lines 2 through 16 above.
+Identify by object and purpose.

+Utilities \$ 23,086

+Maintenance \$.
+18,794

+Supplies \$ 95

+Miscellaneous , \$ 351

 \$

+• , \$

+\$ Messaggiles

 \$

-18 Total Expenditures (total of all amounts reported on Lines 2 through 17 above) \$ 427,989
+18 Total Expenditures (total of all amounts reported on Lines 2 through 17 above) \$ 514,956

 Certification of Local Government Officials

-I have reviewed the information presented in this report and certify that it is accurate and correct.
-I further certify that the 9-1-1 funds were expended in compliance with the expenditure requirements specified in the Official Code of Georgia Annotated (OCGA), Section 46-5-134.
-I understand that, in accordance with OCGA Section 46-5-134(m)(2), any local government which makes expenditures not in compliance with this Code section may be held liable for pro rata reimbursement to telephone and wireless telecommunications subscribers of amounts improperly expended.
-Further, the noncompliant local government shall be solely financially responsible for the reimbursement and for any costs associated with the reimbursement.
-Such reimbursement shall be accomplished by the service providers abating the imposition of the 9-1-1 charges and 9-1-1 wireless enhanced charges until such abatement equals the total amount of the rebate.
+Anno gover reimb nonce associ impos reviewed the information presented in this report and certify that it is accurate and correct.
+I further certify the 1-1 funds were expended in compliance with the expenditure requirements specified in the Official Code of Grated (OCGA), Section 46-5-134.
+I understand that, in accordance with OCGA Section 46-5-134(m)(2), any longer than the section and wireless the compliance with this Code section may be held liable for prograte aursement to telephone and wireless telecommunications subscribers of amounts improperly expended.
+Further impliant local government shall be solely financially responsible for the reimbursement and for any costs atted with the reimbursement.
+Such reimbursement shall be accomplished by the service providers abating the ition of the 9-1-1 charges and 9-1-1 wireless enhanced charges until such abatement equals the total amount rebate. eorgia cal ·, the

-Tame of Chief Elected Official M, A. Hall 7
+Name of Chief Elected Official Jehna S mashburn 119

-Title of Chief Elected Official County Commissioner
+Title of Chief Elected Official Sole Commissioner

-Signati ure of Chief Financial Officer Wolly Teutsch Date 9-11- 17
+Signa Name of Chief Financial Officer Wolly Teutsch Date 8/8/20 019

-Print N Tame of Chief Financial Officer Nolly Teutsch
+Print Name of Chief Financial Officer Molly Teutsch